vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 In the old system, banks were deciding who should get new and existing money, because it had to be recreated constantly as loans were repaid and then reissued.
-This gave bankers incredible control over our econ- omy and the direction of our investments.
+This gave bankers incredible control over our economy and the direction of our investments.
 The new system takes back some of this control and gives it to WE, the people – individually and collectively.
 Investment decisions are distributed far more widely.
 A broader base of deciders makes better decisions, which then leads to